Categories |

 What Is Automaticity?

-Automaticity is the ability to preform a task, activity, or behavior without thinking about each step in the process.
-Automaticity tends to result from repetition, practice, and learning.
-Children have mastered an activity or skill once they achieve a certain level of automaticity.
+Automaticity is the ability to perform a task, activity, or behavior without thinking about each step in the process.
+It tends to result from repetition, practice, and learning.
+Once children achieve a certain level of automaticity, they have mastered an activity or skill.

 After sufficient repetition and practice, automaticity is achieved.
 At this point, the task can be done while the mind is occupied with other things.
-For example, a child who has automatized the skill of walking can carry on a conversation about feathered dinosaurs while toddling along.
+For example, a child who has automatized the walking skill can converse about feathered dinosaurs while toddling along.

 Take an infant learning to hold her bottle as an example.
 At first, her little hands find their way to the bottle and help her caregiver hold it.
 With more repetition and practice, she can hold it and drain the bottle–but the task takes a lot of focus.
 After still more repetition and practice, she’s holding the bottle with one hand, shaking a rattle with the other while watching nearby kids play–the skill has achieved automaticity.